DimaJoyti/go-coffee/dao/docs/PHASE_2_COMPLETION_SUMMARY.md

 ## 🎉 Conclusion

-Phase 2 has successfully established a robust technical foundation for the Developer DAO Platform.
+2 has successfully established a robust technical foundation for the Developer DAO Platform.
 The implementation demonstrates:

 - **Production-Ready Code**: All components compile and test successfully
 - **Scalable Architecture**: Clean separation of concerns with interfaces
 - **Blockchain Integration**: Multi-chain smart contract support
 - **Quality Assurance**: Comprehensive testing with 100% pass rate

-The platform is now ready to proceed with Phase 3: Core Services Implementation, which will build upon this solid foundation to deliver the complete Developer DAO experience.
+The platform is now ready to proceed with 3: Core Services Implementation, which will build upon this solid foundation to deliver the complete Developer DAO experience.

-**🚀 Ready to proceed to Phase 3! 🚀**
+**🚀 Ready to proceed to 3! 🚀**